At a glance…

 - Volunteer placement

 If you’re spending your weekend in Placencia, you’ll be able to relax on the white sand beaches, hire kayaks or paddle boards and even take yoga classes.
 There are also ancient Mayan sites, spice farms and waterfalls you can visit within a day’s trip from Placencia.
 Further afield, you can visit Caye Caulker, Great Blue Hole, Caracol, Ambergris Caye or San Pedro.
-The local team in Belize also offer a Mayan Immersion weekend, which involves spending the weekend in a small Mayan village.
-You will have the opportunity to live in a traditional Mayan house and visit cacao and vanilla farms.

 |Languages||English, Spanish, Creole|

 Weather and climate: Belize has a tropical climate year-round which means visiting at any time during the year is enjoyable.
 December to February are the coolest months, the average temperature is around 75°F (24°C).
 The rainy season runs from June - October the average temperatures are around 81/82°F (27/28°C), with highs around 86/90°F (30/32°C).
 You can expect light winds out on the island year-round.

 Volunteers need to be 18 years or over to participate, unless volunteering with a parent or guardian.
 All volunteers are required to have adequate volunteer travel insurance and upload a criminal background check to their MyIVHQ profile before arriving in Belize.